lduboeuf/team-tool-box/README.md

 ##development
   TTB does not need anything more than an editor to work.
-  But it use nodejs, grunt for tests execution and for publishing preparation
+  But it use nodejs, grunt(`npm install -g grunt`) for tests execution and for publishing preparation
-  - nodejs
-  - grunt: `npm install -g grunt`

   ```
   npm install #will install dev dependencies
   ```
   see `grunt help` for available tasks